NMGRL/pychron/README.md

 Give it a try
 ====================
-Interesting in seeing pychron in action?
+Interested in seeing pychron in action?
 Don't want to/can't install all the required dependencies?

 A demo version of Pychron Data Reduction aka PyCrunch is now available via a docker image.
-Checkout https://github.com/NMGRL/pychron_docker for more details
+Checkout [Pychron Docker](https://github.com/NMGRL/pychron_docker) for more details

 **NOTE: this is an experimental feature and is likely to evolve over time**